Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Abstract

 \section{Abstract}

-Matching methods are used to make units comparable on observed characteristics.
-Full matching can be used to derive optimal matches.
-However, the method has only been defined in the case of two treatment categories, it places unnecessary restrictions on the matched groups, and existing implementations are computationally intractable in large samples.
-As a result, the method has not been feasible in studies with large samples or complex designs.
-We introduce a generalization of full matching that inherits its optimality properties but allows the investigator to specify any desired structure of the matched groups over any number of treatment conditions.
-We also describe a new approximation algorithm to derive generalized full matchings.
-In the worst case, the maximum within-group dissimilarity produced by the algorithm is no worse than four times the optimal solution, but it typically performs close to on par with existing optimal algorithms when they exist.
-Despite its performance, the algorithm is fast and uses little memory: it terminates, on average, in linearithmic time using linear space.
-This enables investigators to derive well-performing matchings within minutes even in complex studies with samples of several million units.
+\noindentMatching is an important tool in causal inference.
+The method provides a conceptually straightforward way to make groups of units comparable on observed characteristics.
+The use of the method is, however, limited to situations where the study design is fairly simple and the sample is moderately sized.
+We illustrate the issue by revisiting a large-scale voter mobilization experiment that took place in Michigan for the 2006 election.
+We ask what the causal effects would have been if the treatments in the experiment were scaled up to the full population.
+Matching could help us answer this question, but no existing matching method can accommodate the six treatment arms and the 6,762,701 observations involved in the study.
+To offer a solution this and similar empirical problems, we introduce a generalization of the full matching method and an associated algorithm.
+The method can be used with any number of treatment conditions, and it is shown to produce near-optimal matchings.
+The worst case maximum within-group dissimilarity is no worse than four times the optimal solution, and simulation results indicate that its performance is considerably closer to the optimal solution on average.
+Despite its performance, the algorithm is fast and uses little memory.
+It terminates, on average, in linearithmic time using linear space.
+This enables investigators to construct well-performing matchings within minutes even in complex studies with samples of several million units.